LiskArchive/lisk-sdk-examples/workshop/README.md

 </details>

 #### Broadcast Invoice Transaction
-Now, when the blockchain application is running (`npm start`), let's send the above JSON payload to the transactions endpoint with a POST request: `http://localhost:4000/api/transactions`.
+Now, when the blockchain application is running (`node index.js | npx bunyan -o short`), let's send the above JSON payload to the transactions endpoint with a POST request: `http://localhost:4000/api/transactions`.
 You can use Postman or `curl`:

 ```bash
 curl -XPOST -H "Content-type: application/json" -d '{